erktiky/DBDMap/README.md

 When the images are focused, press any mouse button to close them and continue using the tool.
 ## Credits
 All the images of the maps are taken from [Hens's Website](https://hens333.com/callouts).
+## About me
+This project is actually my first contact with Python and probably my first semi-serious public project, so the code is quite messy and most likely inefficient, but personally I find this tool extremely useful so I decided to share it here.
+I'm open to any tips or critique as I'm very happy to extend my knowledge, and if you have any ideas on how to improve DBDMap or have some suggestions regarding new features, then feel free to [share them](https://github.com/erktiky/DBDMap/discussions/categories/suggestions)!
 ## Example
 <img alt="image" src="https://github.com/user-attachments/assets/9b3a74e0-aa06-4481-838c-2e732d7ada15"/>